5 ways to maximise your EV battery’s lifespan

 To maximise efficiency, drivers can pre-condition their battery before driving on a cold morning.
 Running the engine briefly before setting off ensures the battery’s able to achieve better efficiency despite the temperature.
 Manufacturers are looking to standardise automatic pre-conditioning based on programmable departure times.

-If possible, opt for heated seats and steering wheels for passenger warmth.
+If your EV has them, use the heated seat and steering wheel features for passenger warmth.
 This directly heats the passengers instead of heating fans which circulate around the cabin.

-Like any battery, over or undercharging is detrimental to its efficiency over time.
-By keeping it in the sweet spot that is 20-80%, you can ensure that the charge remains at its most efficient over time.
+For any battery, over or undercharging is detrimental to its efficiency over time.
+By keeping charge levels in the sweet spot of 20-80%, you can help to prevent your EV’s battery ageing prematurely.
 Only if you’re embarking on a long trip should you consider charging to 100%.

-While charging at the fastest speed sounds appealing, rapid chargers (50-350 kW) can place extra demand on the battery, reducing its lifetime.
+While charging at the fastest speed sounds appealing, rapid chargers (50-350 kW) can place extra demand on the battery, reducing its lifespan.

 Some fleet operators require their drivers to use rapid chargers to meet business needs and use their infrastructure but, in many cases, these chargers are faster than actually needed.
 Explore your options; a ‘fast’ charger running between 7-22 kW is often more than adequate, and less likely to cause battery issues over time.

-This returns up to 10% back to the battery, or as much as 30 % if downhill, but also preserves your vehicle’s battery life.
+This returns up to 10% back to the battery, or as much as 30% if travelling downhill, but it also helps preserve your EV’s battery life.

 EV batteries keep going longer than you think

-The lifespan of a well-maintained and managed battery already exceeds that of an ICE equivalent and, as technology progresses, this will only extend the ten years that manufacturers will guarantee.
+The lifespan of a well-maintained and managed EV battery already exceeds that of an ICE equivalent.
+As technology progresses, the 10-year guarantee that manufacturers commonly offer will only extend.

-After the battery is no longer efficient for a vehicle it can be broken down into smaller cells and have a second life, potentially as power storage in domestic or commercial buildings.
+When the battery’s no longer efficient for EV use, it can be broken down into smaller cells.
+It can then enjoy a second life – potentially as power storage in domestic or commercial buildings.